famiclone6502/DIY_Datalink_Adapter/README.md

 # DIY Datalink Adapter
-Arduino Uno based Notebook Adapter compatible with original Timex Datalink software
+Arduino Uno based Notebook Adapter compatible with original Timex Datalink software that eliminates the requirement of syncing with a CRT monitor

 ## Requirements
 -  Arduino Uno